 It’s a scholarship opportunity that almost sounds too good to be true, but this is the real deal for high achieving, low-income NIU students who will be juniors this coming fall and are majoring in one of six STEM fields within the College of Liberal Arts and Sciences.

 NIU is encouraging those students to apply for scholarships through NIU’s BELONG in STEM Scholars Program.
 Selected students will receive scholarships of up to $5,000 each academic year for as many as three years.
 While the program targets NIU juniors, students who will be seniors next fall will be considered as well.

-The Friday, March 15, application deadline is fast approaching.
+The deadline for current NIU students to apply is Friday, March 15.
+The deadline for transfer students to apply has been extended to Friday, April 12.
 To learn more and apply, visit the scholarship program website.